Gisèle Pelicot: Background

-Gisèle Pelicot was born on 7 December 1952 in the city of Villingen in the southern part of West Germany, where her father was serving in the French army.
+Gisèle Guillou was born on 7 December 1952 in the city of Villingen, in the southern part of West Germany, where her father was serving in the French army.
 She arrived in France when she was five; her mother died of cancer when she was nine.
 In 1971, she met her future husband, Dominique Pelicot.
 They married in April 1973 and lived in several places in the Paris metropolitan area.
-A son, David, and a daughter, Caroline, were born in the early years of their marriage; they were followed by Florian, born in 1986.
+A son, David, and a daughter, Caroline, were born in the early years of their marriage; they were followed by another son, Florian, born in 1986.

-Gisèle had a career in administration for the state electricity company.
-Dominique worked as an electrician and an estate agent.
-He also set up a number of businesses which ultimately failed.
-It was Gisèle's more successful career that maintained the family's standard of living.
-Gisèle had a three-year affair with a married colleague in the mid-1980s.
-In 1990, Dominique in turn had an affair and moved in with another woman for several months before the couple were reconciled and resumed their life together.
+Gisèle worked in administration for the state electricity company.
+Dominique worked as an electrician and an estate agent, and also set up a number of businesses which ultimately failed.
+It was Gisèle's more stable career that maintained the family's standard of living.
+She had a three-year affair with a married colleague in the mid-1980s.
+In 1987, this caused the Pelicots to separate and sell their family home.
+They later reconciled and resumed their life together.
+In 1990, Dominique in turn had an affair and lived with another woman for several months before the couple reconciled again.

-Following his eventual arrest in 2020, Dominique was linked to attacks on women in the 1990s.
-He admitted to an attack on a young estate agent in 1999, but denied the rape and murder of another young estate agent in 1991.
-In 2001, Gisèle and Dominique divorced to protect their assets from Dominique's creditors, following his business failures.
+In 2001, Gisèle and Dominique divorced to protect their assets from Dominique's creditors after his business failures.
 They continued to live together and remarried in 2007.
-In 2010, Dominique was caught upskirting women in a supermarket near Paris and accepted a fine of €100 to avoid a court case.
+In 2010, Dominique was caught upskirting women in a supermarket near Paris and accepted a €100 fine to avoid a court case.
 Gisèle remained unaware of the incident.

 After retiring in 2013, the Pelicots moved to Mazan in southeastern France, renting a house with a garden and swimming pool.
-Gisèle joined a choir, while her husband joined the tennis club and did a lot of cycling.
-In the summer holidays they were joined by their children and grandchildren.
+Gisèle joined a choir, while Dominique joined the local tennis club and went out cycling.
+During the summer holidays, they were joined by their children and grandchildren.